Key Differences

 🛒 Shredded Cod

-First-quality shredded cod for croquettes, fritters, salads, and stews.
-The same flavor as loin at a better price.
+Premium shredded cod for croquettes, fritters, salads, and stews.
+The same flavor as the loin at a better price.

-Cod loin is between 30-50% more expensive than shredded cod.
-However, for recipes where the cod is shredded (croquettes, omelets, fritters), using loin is an unnecessary expense: the final result is identical.
-Reserve the loin for preparations where the presentation and texture of the flakes matter.
+Cod loin is 30-50% more expensive than shredded cod.
+However, for recipes where the cod is flaked (croquettes, omelets, fritters), using loin is an unnecessary expense: the final result is identical.
+Reserve the loin for preparations where presentation and the texture of the flakes are important.

 For both loin and shredded cod, signs of quality:

-- Pearly white color (not yellowish or grayish)
+- Pearlescent white color (not yellowish or grayish)

 - Clean sea smell (not ammoniacal)

-- Firm texture, not excessively fibrous or shredded
+- Firm texture, not excessively fibrous or stringy

 - Gadus morhua cod (quality labels specify this)